DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 ## Running the Docker container

-Running RyLAN as a Docker container is
+Running DTM-Tools as a Docker container is
 **highly recommended**; this eliminates the need to install any dependencies or activate environments.

 The following command, from the root directory, will build the container.
 Be sure to make any necessary modifications to the DTM-Tools source code before building the container, such as: